 Among insect pests, the fall armyworm (Spodoptera frugiperda J.E.
-Smith) has become one of the most destructive invasive pests affecting maize.
+Smith, 1797) has become one of the most destructive invasive pests affecting maize.
 Originally native to the tropical and subtropical regions of the Americas, it is highly polyphagous, feeding on over 80 plant species (Goergen et al., 2016).
 The pest was first identified in India in 2018 and has since spread quickly across key maize-producing states, challenging maize cultivation significantly (Sharanabasappa et al., 2018).
 The larvae damage crops by feeding on whorl leaves, tassels, and developing ears, causing severe defoliation, stunted growth, and poor cob development.

-Several studies have reported that severe infestation of fall armyworm during the early growth stages can lead to yield losses ranging from 20 to 60 per cent, depending on pest intensity and crop stage at infestation (FAO, 2018; Hruska, 2019).
+Several studies have reported that severe infestation of fall armyworm during the early growth stages can lead to yield losses ranging from 20 to 60%, depending on pest intensity and crop stage at infestation (FAO, 2018; Hruska, 2019).
 The concealed feeding of larvae within the whorl makes effective management difficult, particularly in smallholder farming systems.
 In response to sudden outbreaks of fall armyworm, farmers have largely relied on repeated, indiscriminate applications of broad-spectrum chemical insecticides.

 Indiscriminate use of chemical insecticides often leads to poor pest control, higher cultivation costs, the development of insecticide resistance, and the destruction of natural enemies (Hruska, 2019).
 Moreover, excessive pesticide use poses serious environmental and health concerns and undermines the sustainability of maize-based cropping systems.
 Therefore, there is an urgent need to promote alternative, eco-friendly, and economically viable pest management strategies.